Sound measurement terms - acoustic glossary

 Find out what the definitions are of some commonly used noise and sound measurement terms such as Decibels, SPL (Sound Pressure Level), Leq: Equivalent sound level, and Cpeak, Lmin, Lmax and many more in our acoustic glossary.

-We have compiled a guide to some of the most commonly used noise measurement terms.
-The acoustic terms have been listed alphabetically with a short explanation for each and with a link to sections or products on our website if relevant.
+We have compiled a guide to some of the most commonly used acoustic terms, definitions, weightings and statistics.
+They are listed alphabetically with a short explanation for each and with a link to sections or products on our website if relevant.
 Just click on the letter you want below.

 Absorption – In acoustics, the changing of sound energy to heat.
 The sound wave impinges on a surface where it changes to heat and thus is not reflected back.

 Absorption coefficient – The fraction of sound energy that is absorbed at any surface.
 It has a value between 0 and 1 and varies with the frequency and angle of incidence of the sound.
 A perfect absorber has a coefficient of 1.

 Acoustic Calibrator – An instrument that provides a reference noise source that is used to calibrate and check the performance of a Sound Level Meter.

 Acoustic Fingerprint – An advanced system that allows triggers to be set up to start and stop audio recordings and markers.
 Triggers can be made up of a number of rules which can be based on noise level, rate of change or tonal noise and can use any parameter that is available in the instrument.

 Acoustic treatment – Used in architectural acoustics to isolate noise or vibration and to correct acoustical faults in spaces by addition of absorption devices, reflectors or other devices, sometimes including electronic systems.